Netherlands national football team: 1980s: Decline before European champions

-Euro '80 was the last tournament for which the Total Football team qualified.
+Euro 1980 was the last tournament for which the Total Football team qualified.
 Despite the tournament format being expanded that year they did not advance past the group stage as they finished behind Czechoslovakia by goal difference.

 Veterans such as Krol and Rensenbrink retired soon afterwards and the Netherlands hit a low point in their history: they missed the 1982 World Cup in Spain, Euro 1984 in France, and the 1986 World Cup in Mexico; they missed the French tournament by virtue of goals scored when Spain scored twelve in the final game against Malta.
 While both teams had the same goal difference (+16), Spain qualified having scored two more goals than the Netherlands.
-During the qualification stage for the 1986 World Cup the Netherlands finished in second place and advanced to the playoffs against neighbours Belgium.
+During the qualification stage for the 1986 World Cup the Netherlands finished in second place and advanced to the play-offs against neighbours Belgium.
 After losing the first leg 1–0 in Brussels, they held a 2–0 lead at Rotterdam with a few minutes remaining.
 Georges Grün's header in the 84th minute resulted in the Netherlands' elimination as Belgium advanced to the World Cup on away goals.

 Rinus Michels returned, with his technical assistant Nol de Ruiter, to coach the team for Euro 1988 in West Germany.
 After losing the first group match against the Soviet Union 1–0, the Netherlands qualified for the semi-finals by defeating England 3–1 (with a hat-trick by Marco van Basten), and the Republic of Ireland 1–0.
-Van Basten scored against the hosts in the 89th minute to sink the German side, revenge for the 1974 World Cup.
-The Netherlands won the finals with a victory over the USSR with a header by Ruud Gullit and a volley by Van Basten.
+Van Basten scored against the hosts in the 89th minute to sink the German side.
+The Netherlands won the final with a victory over the USSR with a header by Ruud Gullit and a volley by Van Basten.
 This was the national team's first major tournament win.